torque-foxes/crypto-payment-poc/docs/xdebug.md

 # XDebug

+For specific set up instructions for PHPStorm, please see our [PHPStorm](phpstorm.md) docs.

 Once you setup XDebug, you should be able to enable or disable it.
 Please refer to https://silverstripe.atlassian.net/l/c/17B1GV8d for more information.